 *Important notice: A University committee has been created to adjudicate the large volume of requests for COVID-19 related research exemptions from individual research laboratories.
 The committee is composed of knowledgeable scientists with relevant experience and will make decisions across the entire university.
 Approval from this committee is required before any COVID-19 related research can occur.
-Please contact Ruth O’Hare, Senior Associate Dean of Research, Stanford University School of Medicine for additional information.
+Please contact Ruth O’Hara, Senior Associate Dean of Research, Stanford University School of Medicine for additional information.

 The Administrative Panel on Biosafety (APB) is an established institutional biosafety committee that reviews projects involving infectious agents, recombinant DNA (rDNA), and synthetic nucleic acid molecules (sNA).

 APB approval is required for all work that uses biological agents classified as BSL-2 or above, or rDNA classified as non-exempt by the NIH.
 To determine if your research requires APB approval, check the NIH rDNA Guidelines, safety data sheets (SDS) for Infectious Substances, and CDC Biosafety in Microbiological and Biomedical Laboratories (5th Ed.)
 (BMBL).
 You can also contact Biosafety for guidance.

 The APB uses the eProtocol Biosafety application process, a web-based system that coordinates new protocols, updates, renewals, and reminders.
 Learn more about eProtocol Biosafety and access the system here.

 NEW!
 Biological Agents and Personnel Table in APB eProtocol